nashville-software-school/bangazon-corp/post-orientation-exercises/postgres/02-intro-to-ORMs.md

 Oooh, nifty.
 Learn something new every day, right?

 Then `npm init` and install some dependencies
-`npm install --save sequelize`
+`npm install sequelize`
 While you're at it, throw an installation of PostgreSQL ( `pg` ) in there too. ( As of this writing, you may or may not need an additional installation of the `pg-hstore` module.
 Your intrepid instructors are keeping abreast of the latest from Sequelize Central.
 Doesn't hurt to include it for now )

 Launch postgres, then using psql in a new terminal window/tab, `CREATE DATABASE sandcastledb;`
 HINT: don't forget the ";" at the end of the statement, and avoid capital letters.

 Next, a quick `sequelize init` at the root of your project will create the basic folder/files you'll need.
-Your file structure should like something like this
+The generated file structure should like something like this

 ```
 ├── config